m-minervino/UBF2D/README.md

 # **UBF2D**: a pilot research code for the aerodynamic force analysis

 The following description is not intended as a code reference guide or detailed documentation manual.
 Instead, it offers an overview on the main features of the software and briefly describes the numerical receipts used in the implementation.
+For additional details and information, please check the [wiki](https://github.com/m-minervino/UBF2D/wiki) section.

 **Unsteady Break-Force 2D** (**UBF2D**) is a pilot two-dimensional code developed by the <ins>*Italian Aerospace Research Centre*</ins> (*C.I.R.A.* SCpA) and the <ins>*University of Naples Federico II*</ins>, for the analysis and decomposition of the aerodynamic force on clean aerofoils.
 It is written in *C++* (roughly 8300 code lines) and uses the public-domain [*TecIO* library](https://tecplot.com/products/tecio-library/) to manage input and output of structured datasets[^1].